nielsberglund/nielsblogsource/_drafts/how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 In *Code Snippet 1* above I have inserted a line continuation (`\`) to make the code fit the page.

-* If you have deployed CTP 3.2, or any later CTP's of the BDC, (including RC1), then you need to uninstall corresponding version of `azdata`:
+* If you have deployed CTP 3.2, or any later CTP's of the BDC, (including RC1), then you need to uninstall the corresponding version of `azdata`:

 ``` bash
 pip3 uninstall -r https://azdatacli.blob.core.windows.net/ \